PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:07:50
+Last updated: 2024-04-02 16:09:04
-Random Quote: A house divided against itself cannot stand. - Abraham Lincoln
+Random Quote: Between saying and doing, many a pair of shoes is worn out. - Iris Murdoch